How will this qualify me?

 Who is it suitable for?

 The course is suitable for anyone who already has a foundation in CBT skills.
-Staff usually have a core profession, but it is also possible for staff to take a KSA route, where their current skills are matched and supported throughout the training to help them reach PG Dip level.
+Staff usually have a core profession (a list can be found here), but it is also possible for staff to take a KSA route, where their current skills are matched and supported throughout the training to help them reach PG Dip level.

 What is the time commitment for staff?